Judge: Jurors must keep deliberating in ex-coal CEO trial

 The trial, which began Oct.
 1, featured testimony from Massey management and miners, expert witnesses, federal regulators, and more.

 Prosecutors painted Blankenship as a micromanager who received constant reports about Upper Big Branch, meddled in the smallest decisions at the mine and cared more about money than safety.
-His attorneys called no witnesses of their own but used testimony from multiple prosecution witnesses to support his defense.
+His attorneys, meanwhile, used testimony from multiple prosecution witnesses to support his defense.

 Throughout the case, prosecutors used phone calls Blankenship secretly recorded in his Massey office to let the former coal baron make their case in his own voice.

 In key calls, Blankenship said that a scathing internal safety memo should be kept highly confidential, and that it would be a terrible document to show up in legal discovery if there was a mine fatality.

 Former Massey subsidiary president Christopher Blanchard testified under an immunity agreement with the government, but helped the defense during almost five days of cross-examination.

 He told Blankenship's attorneys that he himself did not break any laws and denied being involved in a conspiracy with Blankenship to violate safety regulations.
 The defense showed Blanchard more than 180 documents to get him to agree that Blankenship and Massey pushed for safety.

 Testifying to prosecutors, Blanchard said he believed Blankenship thought it was less expensive to pay fines than pay for measures to prevent safety violations.
 He also said most Upper Big Branch violations could have been prevented by hiring more miners or spending more time on safety tasks.